Herbalife hit with investor lawsuit over 'pyramid' claims

 The case appeared to be the first shareholder lawsuit to emerge since hedge fund manager William Ackman in December 2012 unveiled his $1 billion short position against Herbalife and said he considered it a pyramid scheme.

-Herbalife contends it is a legitimate multilevel marketing company and has sought to counter the claims by Ackman, who runs the $12 billion hedge fund Pershing Square Capital.
+Herbalife contends it is a legitamite multilevel marketing company and has sought to counter the claims by Ackman, who runs the $12 billion hedge fund Pershing Square Capital.

-"The complaint filed today is without merit and we intend to vigorously defend the case," said Herbalife spokesman Julian Cacchioli.

-"These unfounded claims, styled as a securities suit, are no more than a recitation of ill-informed allegations about the company's business model previously made by a hedge fund manager orchestrating a campaign against our company in support of his $1 billion reckless bet ...
-We are confident in our products and in our compliance with all applicable laws," Cacchioli said.

 Beyond the FBI, the Federal Trade Commission is also investigating Herbalife.
 In the wake of the regulatory attention, Herbalife's stock has this year fallen 33.2 percent.
 It closed Monday up 4.41 percent at $53.75.